google/clasp/README.md

 ### Deployments

-List deployments of a script
+List deployments of a script.

 #### Examples